makandra/precompiled_assets/README.md

 # => (returns a Time instance)
 ```

-Side note: `Manifest#updated_at` reads its motification time from the file system.
-If your production environments use a distributed file system, it is not recommended for etagging in production.
+Side note: `Manifest#updated_at` reads its modification time from the file system.
+If your production environments use a distributed file system, it is not recommended to use for etagging in production.

 ## Development